woontoon/FUCK/MLIR_notes.md

     // CHECK: %0 = "some.op"{} : {} -> i32
     - Asserts using regex
     - Configured with a DSL that consists of CHECK-[SOMETHING] commands
+- **walk** - traverses the abstract syntax tree of a program
+    - May have to be used for transformations over the pattern rewrite engine if the transformation is not local
+    - More difficult than pattern rewriting